dersteppenwolf/isis4822_final_project/Readme.md

 ## Description

 Rheumatoid arthritis (RA) is an autoimmune disease that can cause joint pain and damage throughout your body.
 There's no cure for RA, but there are treatments that can help you to manage it.
-It is considered as a high-cost disease.
 In addition to to physical and emotional pain,  the economic costs associated are high.
+In general, it is considered as a **high-cost** disease.

 ###  Main Goal of the Project

-The following work tries to bring a *visual analytics* tool that could help to  understand the impact  of Rheumatoid Arthritis (RA) in Colombia  in terms of the economical costs associated with it.
+The following work tries to bring a **visual analytics** tool that could help to  understand the impact  of Rheumatoid Arthritis (RA) in Colombia  in terms of the economical costs associated with it.
 The cost of procedures vary from  state, regime, age, administrator, provider, etc.  Using a visual tool could help the experts to explore and understand the available data.

 Costs of procedures related to RA are extracted from SISPRO ( [Sistema Integral de Información de la Protección Social](http://www.sispro.gov.co/) )   in the period from 2010 to 2017.